Report the use of knives and weapons

 Permanent knife surrender bins are also located at:

-- Castle Park, Bristol (near the church, opposite the entrance to The Galleries)
+- Castle Park, Bristol City Centre (near the church grounds, opposite the entrance to The Galleries)

-- The Park Centre, Daventry Road, Knowle, BS4 1DQ
+- The Park Centre, Daventry Road, Knowle West, Bristol

-They are designed to be easy-to-use and instantly accessible by members of the public and bystanders to use in moments before an ambulance arrives on scene.
+They are designed to be easy-to-use and instantly accessible by members of the public and bystanders to help before an ambulance arrives on scene.

-In a medical emergency, always dial 999 first and ask for an ambulance.
+In a medical emergency, always call 999 first and ask for an ambulance.